james-nguyen-goldenowl/Ecommerce/.github/pull_request_template.md

 ## Codings-Standards
 - [ ] Code lints without warnings or errors
 - [ ] Code compiles without warnings or errors
-- [ ] README.md file is modified if you introduced any changes on the installation and/or instru ctions to run the project.
+- [ ] README.md file is modified if you introduced any changes on the installation and/or instructions to run the project.
 - [ ] You have agreed with the team any changes regarding the architecture of the project (if architecture changes)
 - [ ] You have agreed with the team and PO any additions of a new dependency to the project (if dependency addition)
 ## Problem